Robbevanherpe1/lazyedit/README.md

 - The terminal shows your current directory relative to where LazyEdit was launched

 ## 🐙 Git Integration
-lazyedit by Jesse Duffield's : [lazygit](https://github.com/jesseduffield/lazygit)
+lazyedit by Jesse Duffield : [lazygit](https://github.com/jesseduffield/lazygit)
 LazyEdit includes **LazyGit** for effortless repository management.

 ### **Launching LazyGit**